 - Revising staff and client activity rosters to stagger numbers of people in work settings to create more room for physical distancing.

 Directions from the Chief Health Officer impose additional restrictions on rostering and cohorting for care facilities and high risk settings within hospitals.
-More information is available on the DHHS website:
+More information is available on the DH website:

 Ward/office management systems of work

 - Limiting access to wards with suspected or confirmed coronavirus (COVID-19) infection to only those staff working in that area (eg key pass or code).

 - Allocating people with suspected or confirmed coronavirus (COVID-19) infections to a single room with ensuite where possible.

 - Doors to rooms of people with suspected or confirmed coronavirus (COVID-19) infections should remain closed, as per DH infection control guidelines.